Wooden structures, overhead projector, projection transparency slides, book. Book and slides my be handled.

 Videogames can both expertly disappear ideologies into the rules of their worlds or challenge the foundations of what we assume to be implicit.
 The SimCity series of games, for example, incorporates rules about which urban arrangements will be successful– moreover, reconfiguring those assumptions is not possible through gameplay.
 The fantasy simulation game Dwarf Fortress, however, allows for an unusual amount of freedom in reconfiguring its simulated societies of dwarves by virtue of design decisions and the unprecedented level of granularity included in its simulation.
 The game-self experienced by players in these two games is also very different–in the SimCity series the player acts as an unseen mayor or developer whose power over the environment is bounded only by economic resources.
 In Dwarf Fortress the player is similarly disembodied, but the level of agency is held in check by the will of the resident dwarves that make up the simulated society.
 There is no currency in Dwarf Fortress, items in the game have use-value and an exchange-value affected by the dwarves’ individual preferences and needs.
 Player agency in the game is limited, not by money, but rather by the individual dwarves’ wills.
 Exhausted, traumatized, or starving dwarves will refuse any instructions from the player, and the only concrete measure of success in the game is their happiness.
 Within these game worlds, the potential to reconsider implicit assumptions about power hierarchies, societal values and modes of production is tightly bound to the way we experience them through the experimentation of play.

 I began Archon as a space to experiment with a tile-based visual language for my thesis game project Grotto, referencing the iconic style and perspective of city simulation games like Dwarf Fortress as well as early dungeon exploration games, hand-drawn maps and textile art.
 I drew a collection of rectangular, reusable symbols that can be placed on a grid in combinations that suggest walls, pits, characters and other features.
-In some images I change or warp the perspective if the drawings.
+In some images I change or warp the perspective of the drawings.
 I used these tiles to draw maps of different levels and states of an imagined videogame arcology.
 This matrix of tiles was then modeled by a simple “wave function collapse” program, which produces a set of statistical rules for creating new images.
 Viewing each resulting output image, I made adjustments and created a new input image, which resulted in a slowly evolving series of map-like patterns that can be either abstract or symbolic.

 To avoid presumptions of a functioning, finished videogame that might accompany digital projections, I’ve built an anachronistic installation for Archon that houses an overhead projector and a book to showcase the images.